-The processor is packaged in a Flip-Chip Land Grid Array package that interfaces with the motherboard using the LGA1150 socket.
+The Flip-Chip Land Grid Array package interfaces with the motherboard using the LGA1150 socket.
 The package consists of a processor mounted on a substrate land-carrier.
 An integrated heat spreader (IHS) is attached to the package substrate and core and serves as the mating surface for processor thermal solutions, such as a heatsink.
 The following figure shows a sketch of the processor package components and how they are assembled together.